julelang/manual/src/standard-library/std-jule-sema.md

 `fn find_method(mut self, ident: str): &Fn`\
 Returns method by identifier.\
 Returns nil reference if not exist any method in this identifier.

+`fn find_static(mut self, ident: str): &Var`\
+Returns static field by identifier.
+Returns nil reference if not exist any static field in this identifier.

 `fn find_field(mut self, ident: str): &Field`\
 Returns field by identifier.\